theworklens/worklens-docs-public/README.md

 # worklens-docs-public

-Public documentation site for WorkLens (MVP-1).
+Public documentation site for WorkLens.

 ## What this repo is
 - Public docs only (safe for everyone to read)